 FACTBOX-World reacts to announcement of Islamic State leader Baghdadi's death

-President Donald Trump announced on Sunday that fugitive Islamic State leader Abu Bakr al-Baghdadi had died in a raid by U.S. special forces in northwest Syria, in a major blow to the jihadist group.
+President Donald Trump announced on Sunday that fugitive Islamic State leader Abu Bakr al-Baghdadi had died in a raid by U.S. special forces in northwest Syria, in what he called a major blow to the jihadist group.

 Baghdadi killed himself during the raid by detonating a suicide vest, Trump said in a televised address from the White House.
 Here are reactions to the announcement:

-UNITED STATES Joe Biden, contender for the Democratic nomination to face Trump in the 2020 presidential election:
+Joe Biden, a contender for the Democratic nomination to face Trump in the 2020 presidential election:

 "We cannot afford to get distracted or take our eye off the target.
 ISIS (Islamic State) remains a threat to the American people and our allies, and we must keep up the pressure to prevent ISIS from ever regrouping or again threatening the United States."
 Republican Senator Lindsay Graham, speaking at the White House: